manuparra/MasterCyberSec_Practice/ldap_freeipa.md

 vi olcDatabase={2}hdb.ldif
 ```

-Change the variables of "olcSuffix" and "olcRootDN" according to your domain as below.
+Change the variables of "olcSuffix" and "olcRootDN" according to our domain as below.

 ```
 olcSuffix: dc=ugr,dc=es